 Parents can request paper copies of any information provided on the website free of charge.
 Please contact the school for this to be arranged.

-If you are unhappy or have concerns about the Academy or a person associated with the Academy then you may wish to make a complaint, in the first instance complaints should be addressed for the attention of the Principal, Ms L. Kattenhorn at the Academy
+If you are unhappy or have concerns about the Academy or a person associated with the Academy then you may wish to make a complaint, in the first instance complaints should be addressed to the Principal, Ms Lisa Kattenhorn at the Academy

 Under data protection law, individuals have a right to be informed about how the Federation and its Academies use any personal data about its students.
 We, the Harris Federation, comply with this right by providing Privacy Notices to parents/carers and students, as appropriate, where we are processing their personal data.